 - Treaty of Waitangi

-Assessment will comprise up to three internal standards and up to two external standards for NCEA Level 3.
-The offered standards are worth 5 or 6 credits each.
+Assessment will comprise up to three internal standards and two external standards for NCEA Level 3.

 Recommended Prior Learning